oseyosey/Eve-Tutorial-Build-Your-Own-Chatbot/README.md

 ## Overview

-This is the demo code to illustrate  the basic mechanism of our chatbot, Eve.
-By implementing this code step by step, which I will go through, you can build your own chatbot with hours of training on your local PC.
+This is a demo code to illustrate  the basic mechanism of our chatbot, Eve.
+By implementing this code step by step, which you will go through with this guide, you can build your own chatbot with hours of training on your local PC.

 #### Table of Contents